rdpoor/mulib-support/benchmark/mulibDemo/mulibDemo/ReadMe.md

 would port to multiple architectures easily.

 * Upgrade `mu_bcast` to manipulate `mu_task` objects.

-* When the baud rate was set to 115200, the output was garbled.
-It would be useful to understand where the problem lies.

 * Port to other boards.
 [SAME54, SAML22, XMEGA A1U] XPlained boards would be
 good candidates.